softworkz/emby-wiki/GPU-Tanscoding.md

 If you're ready to give GPU transcoding a try, then please follow these steps...

+**Please note** The current Dev release of MediaBrowser does not contain some tweaks to the code necessary for QuickSync to run reliably.
+For now you may be able to undertake some initial testing, but unless you build MediaBrowser yourself from [my fork of the code](https://github.com/mjb2000/MediaBrowser), then you may experience issues.

 ## 1) Switch to the development branch of Media Browser
 1. From the web administration console, choose **Advanced > General > Automatic updates > Dev (Unstable)**
 2. Perform an automatic update of MediaBrowser to get the latest Dev version.

 If you are running MediaBrowser as a system service, you will need to stop and restart the service in order for the update to be applied.

 ## 2) Edit the transcoding configuration file
 1. From the web administration console, choose **Playback > Transcoding**